5 Parenting Styles Every Modern Parent Should Know

 Sources:

 • Kochanska, G. (2002).
-Mutually Responsive Orientation Between Mothers and Their Young Children.
-Child Development.
+Mutually Responsive Orientation Between Mothers and Their Young Children: A Context for the Early Development of Conscience.
+Current Directions in Psychological Science, 11(6), 191–195.

 • Bowlby, J. (1988).
 A Secure Base: Parent-Child Attachment and Healthy Human Development.